edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 ***Who* is you**.
 You cannot escape from the identity of your consciousness.
 Even when referring to someone else, *you* do the referring in your consciousness.
-Even when being in any sort of unconscious state, the experimenter of any content is a more abstract and broad (even infinite) *you*.
+Even when being in any sort of unconscious state, the experimenter of any content is a more abstract and broader (even infinite) *you*.

 ***When* is now.**
 You cannot escape from the present moment.
 Even the past is a memory arising now.
 Even the future is a thought arising in the present moment about some imaginary state of things that is different (or more entropic) than the ones already lived.
-The flow of time being a persistent illusion, the conscious experience, that is Life, is *now*.
+The flow of time being a persistent illusion, the conscious experience, as well as the unconscious experience, is *now*.
+In fact, *now* is so inescapably present that the definition of time becomes void: outside of *now* there really is nothing.

 ***What* is the truth**.
 The contents of this story are always what is true to be true or true to be false.